Food Preservation

 Freezing Fruits & Vegetables

-Making Jams, Jellies, & Fruit Preserves
+Making Jams, Jellies, and Fruit Preserves

 Safe Preserving – NOW Jams & Jellies in PINT Jars